Be Ready for a Quiz at Your Audition

 Imagine walking into your college audition.
 You have practiced your solo piece for months.
 You are technically stellar and your musical interpretation borders on the poetic.
-You walk in, set up, and introduce yourself.
-The adjudicator acknowledges you and says, “Before you perform your solo, tell us a brief history of the solo and it’s composer.”
+Finally, you walk in, set up, and introduce yourself.
+The adjudicator acknowledges you and says, “Before you perform your solo, tell us a brief history of the solo and its composer.”

 You play your solo, but because you punted on the history question, it wasn’t your best performance.
-It was less than stellar.
+It was less than perfect.
 Do you still get in?

-- Be able to pronounce correctly the title/name of your solo
+- Pronounce correctly the title/name of your solo, and the composer

-- Be able to share the musical style period in which the composer lived
+- Share the musical style period in which the composer lived

-- Be able to share the dates in which the composer lived
+- Know the dates in which the composer lived

-- Be able to share the dates this particular piece was composed
+- Share when this particular piece was composed

-- Be able to share the country in which the composer lived and/or was living when your solo was composed
+- Know the country in which the composer lived and/or was living when your solo was composed

-- Be able to share the religion of the composer and whether it played a factor in composing your composition
+- Learn about the religion of the composer and whether it played a factor in the composition

-- Be able to share what was happening in the musical world as a whole when your solo was composed
+- Share what was happening in the musical world as a whole when your solo was composed

-- Be able to share if the solo was a commissioned composition, who commissioned it, and for what purpose
+- Determine if the solo was a commissioned composition, who commissioned it, and for what purpose

-- Be able to share your solo’s history in context of general world history
+- Share your solo’s history in the context of general world history

 What would the audition scenario look like if you had known about your solo and its composer?
 Let’s use Vivaldi’s Violin Concerto in G Minor as an example.